(I may earn a small commission from the products mentioned in this post.)

-I’ll share experiences from my youth, the “accident” and I’ll share how I’ve been able to cope (cope isn’t the right word because I still did most of the things I enjoyed) with a bad knee throughout my adult life.
+I’ll share experiences from my youth, “my Injury” and I’ll share how I’ve been able to cope (cope isn’t the right word because I still did most of the things I enjoyed) with a bad knee throughout my adult life.

-When I began searching for information about knee replacement surgery, I found plenty of advice from doctors and hospitals, but I found little when it came to personal experience.
+When I began searching for information about knee replacement surgery, I found plenty of advice on the from doctors and hospitals, but I found little when it came to personal experience.

-As with any big decision, I not only wanted to hear from the experts, but also peers who had similar experiences, doubts, and questions as me.
-I hope this article quenches some of your thirst for information
+As with any big decision, I not only wanted to hear from the experts, but also peers who had similar experiences, doubts, and questions like myself.
+I hope this article quenches some of your thirst for information.

 An Active Childhood